FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 #### notAuthorized

-{% include _callout-note.liquid content=
- "This is a new message (added above).
-The user is authenticated (known to FusionAuth), but they are not authorized to use our application."
+This is a new message (added above).
+The user is authenticated (known to FusionAuth), but they are not authorized to use our application.
-%}

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-not-authorized.png" alt="User not authorized." class="img-fluid" figure=false %}